The Old Crone's Guide to Vietnam: What Ho! Thy First Days in the Land of the Ascending Dragon

 Do: Hydrate As If Preparing for a Long Trek Across the Gobi

 Vietnam is humid, especially in the south.
-Drink water aplenty and beware the allure of ten iced coffees before breakfast unless thou wishes to jitter like a lute string.
+Drink water aplenty and beware the allure of ten iced coffees before breakfast unless thou wish to jitter like a lute string.

 A Final Word, Like a Feather on the Breeze